melonproject-archive/documentation/chapters/registry.md

 This public state variable is an array of addresses which stores each exchange contract `address` which is registered.
 &nbsp;

+`mapping (address => Version) public versionInformation`

+This public state variable mapping maps a Version contract `address` to a `Version` strut containing the Version information described above.
+&nbsp;

+`address[] public registeredVersions`

+This public state variable is an array of addresses which stores each Version contract `address` which is registered.
+&nbsp;

+`mapping (address => address) public fundsToVersions`

+This public state variable mapping maps a Version contract `address` to a Melon fund address.
+&nbsp;

+`uint public constant MAX_REGISTERED_ENTITIES = 20`

+This public constant state variable represent the maximum quantity of registered entities and is set to "20".
+This constant applies to Exchanges registered and Assets registered.
+&nbsp;

+`address public priceSource`

+This public state variable is the address of the current, active price source contract.
+&nbsp;

+`address public mlnToken`

+This public state variable is the address of the Melon token contract.
+&nbsp;

+`address public nativeAsset`

+This public state variable is the address of the native asset token contract.
+&nbsp;

+`address public engine`

+This public state variable is the address of the Melon Engine contract.
+&nbsp;

+`address public ethfinexWrapperRegistry`

+This public state variable is the address of the Ethfinex Wrapper Registry contract.
+&nbsp;

 #### Public Functions

 `function registerAsset(